AnneLivia/ResperSystem/README.md

 # Resper System

-## Introduction
-App that allows to insert rooms from a space and book a space for a meet or something.
+Android App that allows reservation of a classroom or some other space available at UFPA for events lectures or workshops.

-## Images from the app

-OBS: App under development by [Anne Livia - UFPA](https://github.com/AnneLivia) and [Marcos Fernando - UFPA](https://github.com/Marcos-Fernando)

 ## Technologies
  - Android Studio